-Trees and shrubs feature heavily, particularly evergreens and those with blazing autumn foliage or delicate spring blossom.
-Mosses and ferns thrive in the shade cast by these larger plants.
+Japanese inspired gardens are defined by their calming atmosphere and restrained colour palette.
+In Japanese garden design, trees and shrubs feature heavily, particularly evergreens, along with trees with blazing autumn foliage or delicate spring blossom.
+Small Japanese garden ideas include using mosses and ferns that thrive in the shade cast by buildings or other structures, or larger plants.

 We pick some of the key plants to grow in a Japanese garden, below.

 Japanese forest grass, Hakonechloa macra, is a gorgeous shade-loving grass that will gently rustle as it catches a breeze.
 Plant it in swathes or bold clumps to soften the hard edges of paths and steps.

 Quince (Cydonia oblonga) makes a beautiful addition to low-maintenance Japanese garden planting schemes.
 In spring it produces cup-shaped flowers, followed by golden fruits in autumn.
 Quince can also be trained as a deciduous bonsai tree.

 Clipped into neat mounds or domes, azaleas and rhododendrons are bedecked in dazzling flowers come spring.
 They need neutral to acidic soil to thrive, however, so grow in pots of peat-free ericaceous compost if you have alkaline soil.

 This beautiful fern and other species in the genus are known as hare's foot ferns, which spread by creeping rhizomes.
 Intersperse with ground cover moss or hakonechloa.
 Araiostegia parvipinnata needs a moist, shady spot.